AbsaOSS/living-doc-generator/living_documentation_regime/README.md

 ### Labels

 To enhance clarity, the following label groups define and categorize each Documentation Issue:
-- **Topic**:
-  - **{Name}Topic:** Designates the main focus area or theme relevant to the ticket, assigned by the editor for consistency across related documentation.
-    - Examples: `ReportingTopic`, `UserManagementTopic`, `SecurityTopic`.
-  - **NoTopic:** Indicates that the ticket does not align with a specific topic, based on the editor's discretion.
 - **Type**:
   - **DocumentedUserStory:** Describes a user-centric functionality or process, highlighting its purpose and value.
     - Encompasses multiple features, capturing the broader goal from a user perspective.